 Release of Good Prior to Payment of Duties – Customs Brokers (also called a Form D-120 Bond)

 Customs brokers that obtain the release of their goods prior to payment of duties require a release of goods prior to payment of duties (Customs Brokers) Bond.

 Release of Goods Prior to Payment of Duties – Importers

 Importers into Canada that require a release of their goods prior to payment of taxes and are not currently under a customs broker bond require their own release of goods prior to payment of duties (Importer) bond.

 Customs Broker License

-Licensed customs brokers operating in Canada require a Customs Broker License Bond.
+Licensed customs brokers operating in Canada require a Customs Broker License and Permit Bond.

 Non-Resident GST/HST Bonds